MakeSchool-Tutorials/Makestagram-Swift-Part2/P25-Library-CocoaPod/content.md

 1. We are reading the `createdAt` date from the `post`.
 This is a property that Parse sets by default on all `PFObjects`.
 Then we use an extension provided by the _DateTools_ library: `shortTimeAgoSinceDate(_:)`.
 This method takes a comparison date.
 By calling `NSDate()` we create a date object with the current time.
 If the post has been created 4 hours ago, this line of code will generate the string _"4h"_.
 Since `createdAt?` is an optional, we use the `??` operator to fall back to an empty string, in case the 'createdAt' date should be nil.

 Awesome!
 Now it's once again time to test this new feature.
-When running the app you should now see that the header cells display correctly, how long ago a post has been created:
+When running the app you should now see that the header cells display how long ago a post has been created:

 ![image](working.png)